mswierkocki/Family-Budget/README.md

     python manage.py migrate
     python manage.py loaddata ExpenseCategories.json
     ```
-4. (Only once) Create superuser to be able to login and create new users run:
+4. (Only once) Create superuser to be able to login as administrator:
     ```
     python manage.py createsuperuser
     ```